Last Updated on November 4, 2025 by Dave Schoenbeck

 5 – Inform all stakeholders, including your employees and investors

 Business exit planning is a thoughtful process and should be treated with care.
-A fully formed exit strategy considers all business stakeholders, finances, and operations into account and details all actions necessary to sell or close.
-Exit strategies vary by business type and size, but robust plans recognize the actual value of a business and provide a foundation for future goals and new direction.
+A fully formed exit strategy considers all business stakeholders, finances, and operations, and details all necessary actions to sell or close the business.
+Exit strategies vary by business type and size, but robust plans recognize the actual value of a company and provide a foundation for future goals and new direction.

 Business owners need to focus on the day-to-day strategy while implementing the overarching strategy for growth.
 However, an end date will be either by sale or retirement.
 Preparing your company and your mindset now will help make the transition that much smoother down the road.
-Click here for a free video meeting with Dave to work on creating your business exit strategy.
+Click here to schedule a complimentary video meeting with Dave to develop your business exit strategy.

 Coach Dave